Colombia with Bird Rock Coffee

 March 22 - 28, 2020

-7 Days, 6 Nights, the best of Bogota and Colombia's Coffee Triangle
+The best of Bogota and Colombia's Coffee Triangle

 Coffee this good is so easy to appreciate.
 Sweet, fruity, floral, and delicious.
 Throughout the day, you’ve toured local farms and learned how this sweet brown elixir of life made it to your cup.
 From picking the perfect coffee cherries to roasting and drying the beans to learning how those beans made it to this cup right here.
 In the distance, a green valley swallows the scenery.
 Tall palm trees sway in the breeze, as much a symbol of Colombia as the coffee you’re sipping.